 Accounts of Antisemitism Go Wrong

-Occasional references to “cultural codes,” “political culture,” “modernization,” or “functionalism” notwithstanding, research remains wedded to empiricist frameworks. approach has come to define theoretical engagement with .
+Occasional references to “cultural codes,” “political culture,” “modernization,” or “functionalism” notwithstanding, current historical research on antisemitism in the English-speaking world remains wedded to empiricist frameworks.
+The situation is somewhat different elsewhere.
+German scholars of antisemitism, for example, are often committed to specific theoretical frameworks.
+Indeed, one such approach has come to define theoretical engagement with the subject in recent years.
 While it would be premature to speak of a renaissance of Critical Theory in this connection, students of antisemitism increasingly encounter references to Theodor W. Adorno, Max Horkheimer, Leo Löwenthal, or Erich Fromm.
-As much as this focus on Critical Theory should not be surprising – no other school of thought has reflected on the matter with such depth and perspicacity –, it
+As much as this focus on Critical Theory should not be surprising – no other school of thought has reflected on the matter with such depth and perspicacity –, it relies heavily on psychoanalytical assumptions that tend to undermine rather than bolster the enterprise.

 The essay sets out to trace the way in which Freudian thinking on antisemitism has been received in the course of the twentieth century.
 It will examine early and more recent psychoanalytic writings on the subject; demonstrate how critical theorists, then and now, have appropriated specific concepts from the Freudian corpus; and suggest that both the more traditional psychoanalytical understandings of Jew-hatred and the more sociologically inflected psychological interpretations suffer from the same defect, namely an insufficient discussion of how the psychology that is invoked can disclose the social developments that are described.
-Various have highlighted a number of methodological problems in this regard, including the speculative nature of Freudian theories, the conflation of antisemitism/racism with authoritarianism and vice versa, confirmation bias of The Authoritarian Personality, the pathologization of antisemites, or the inability to operationalize key concepts such as psychic energy and projection.
+Various authors have highlighted a number of methodological problems in this regard, including the speculative nature of Freudian theories, the conflation of antisemitism/racism with authoritarianism and vice versa, the confirmation bias of The Authoritarian Personality, the pathologization of antisemites, or the inability to operationalize key concepts such as psychic energy and projection.
 My intention is to put forward a more fundamental critique: much of the literature that purports to offer social psychological construals of antisemitism does not in fact do so.
 It is neither social psychology properly applied to concrete historical contexts nor personality psychology systematically applied to society at large nor a combination of personality psychology and social psychology sensitive to the relative weight of personality and situation.

 The essay is divided into three sections, moving from the more basic to the more specific, from expositions that require very little in the way of psychoanalytic knowledge to expositions that require a great deal of familiarity with the workings of psychoanalytic theory.
 The first set of explanations – castration anxiety, the revolt against monotheism, among others – requires some knowledge of psychoanalysis, and particularly of its cultural and anthropological assumptions.
 It is primarily about social behavior, but does not explore how this social behavior happens on the ground.
 The second set – abreaction, regression, pent-up hate, among others – derives from Freudian drive theory, but echoes ideas about the emotions that can be found outside a Freudian framework.
 It includes elements from both social and personality psychology, but does not specify how they interact.
 The third set – displacement and projection as the result of a weak ego or non-existent super-ego – involves a rather intimate acquaintance with Freud’s structural model of the mind.
 It is founded on personality psychology, but does not clarify how individual psychology becomes social psychology.